What is the Fund Flow Statement?

 #2 – Statement showing funds from operations

-In this type of fund flow statement, we will take into account the current year’s profit/loss and then do some adjustments (adding back depreciation, loss on sales of fixed assets etc.) and then deduct the profit/loss of the previous year.
+In this type oIn this type of fund flow statement, we will take into account the current year’s profit/loss and then make some adjustments (adding back depreciationDepreciationDepreciation is a systematic allocation method used to account for the costs of any physical or tangible asset throughout its useful life.
+Its value indicates how much of an asset’s worth has been utilized.
+Depreciation enables companies to generate revenue from their assets while only charging a fraction of the cost of the asset in use each year. , loss on sales of fixed assets, etc.) and then deduct the profit/loss of the previous year.

 Let’s have a look –